 And have you seen this family singing Karaoke?

 Every time I watch it — and I’ve watched it a lot — my face about splits in half from grinning so hard.

-And this, I’m sure you’ve seen — it’s gone crazy viral.
+, I’m sure you’ve seen — it’s gone crazy viral.
 The bickering in the beginning makes me feel right at home.

 And one more: Do Re Mi, Covid-19 version.